Towards interpretable AI with quantum annealing feature selection: Results

-We now proceed to analyze in detail the physical properties of the QA protocol to address its efficiency and success.
+We now proceed to analyze in detail the physical properties of the QA protocol to address its efficiency and probability of success.
 In QA, a relevant quantity to determine the model's complexity is the energy gap $\Delta_{\min}\equiv E_{1}-E_{0}$ between the ground state and 1st excited state energies of the time-dependent Hamiltonian $\hat{H}(s)$ from Eq.~\eqref{eq:HP}.
-If $\Delta_{\min}$ tends to zero, the annealing time parameterized by $s$ must be longer to ensure that the system remains in its ground state (for more details, see Sec.~\ref{sec:complexity}).
+If $\Delta_{\min}$ tends to zero, the annealing time parameterized by $s$ must be longer to ensure that the system remains in its ground state.

 We start with an aggregated analysis of the gap for all the dataset.
 For each image, we diagonalize $\hat{H}(s)$ to obtain its spectrum and compute the $\Delta_{\min}$ for time steps of $\Delta s = 0.01$ and $\tau=10$.
 In Fig.~\ref{fig:delta_cummulative} we plot the histogram and the cumulative curve.
-We observe that the overall trend is placed towards large energy gap values, near $10^{-1}$ unit of energy, while the probability of having values below $10^{-3}$ is very close to $0$.
+We observe that the overall trend is placed towards large energy gap values, near $10^{-1}$ units of energy, while the probability of having values below $10^{-3}$ is very close to $0$.
 This indicates that the QA evolution is sufficient and robust to converge to the ground state of the target problem Hamiltonian $\hat{H}_\text{QUBO}$ for most of the instances of the QUBO problem.

 Next, we investigate the probability of success, i.e. of finding the true ground sate, of the QA protocol for each image.
-We compute the fidelity $F$ (i.e. a measure of distance) between the quantum state obtained after the QA evolution and the exact ground state of $\hat{H}(s)$.
-For a random final state, $\bar{F}\simeq \frac{1}{2^{d}}$, i.e. a uniform distribution.
+We define the fidelity between pure quantum states (i.e. a measure of distance)

+where $\ket{\psi_0}$ corresponds to the ground state of the problem Hamiltonian $\hat{H}_P$, while $\ket{\psi_{fin}}$ is the quantum state at the end of the annealing evolution, and we use it as a metric that informs us about the success of the QA.
+For a random final state, $\bar{F}\simeq \frac{1}{2^{d}}$, represents a uniform distribution.
 In general, any scaling of $F$ of the type $F \propto d^{-\gamma}$, with $\gamma >0$ is considered a good result, since it restricts the research method to a subspace polynomial with the degrees of freedom of the system.